Avatar

 Medieval Words - Medieval Names - Medieval Jobs

-Forge an arrowForge Medieval Arrows - This style of arrow tip is called a bodkin and it was used in the middle ages and the Renaissance.
+Forge an arrowForge Medieval Arrows - (I actually forged one up on my forge and I can show you how it's done) This style of arrow tip is called a bodkin and it was used in the middle ages and the Renaissance.
 They are easy to make and I show you how.
 Forge medieval arrows

 GreatHelmForge a Medieval Great Helm - This is an interesting medieval armor project.
 I show you the process step by step.
 Note though that the helmet project isn't complete yet.
 I am waiting on some rivets to arrive so I can button it up and finish it.
 But you can check it out here: Make a Medi eval Great Helm